 • Use schema markup and technical SEO strategies like XML sitemaps and CDN optimization to ensure your site ranks and performs efficiently.

-How Buyers Actually Search for You (And Why You’re Missing Out)
+How Buyers Actually Search for You?

 Effective site architecture for ceramic manufacturers revolves around structuring your content in a way that mirrors both your product offerings and how buyers search for them.
 Here’s how you can break down your pages: